dasilvadaniel/api-spacex-backend/README.md

 ## Getting started

-To use this API you just need to send a POST request (using Postman) to the following URL with the respective body:
+To use this API you just need to send a POST request (using Postman) to the following URL with the respective body.

 ### Last satellite location
-API to get the last known latitude/longitude of the satellite for a given time:
+Request to get the last known latitude/longitude of the satellite for a given time:

 Endpoit:
 https://fi4k7gwr01.execute-api.us-east-2.amazonaws.com/starlink/satelliteposition